aleleio/teambuilding-games/games/trash-game.md

   - large
   - multiple
 materials:
-  - Anything you can find, from trash to chairs to food.
-Anything something can be build of.
+  - "Anything you can find, from trash to chairs to food.
+Anything something can be build of."
-prior_prep: yes
+prior_prep: "yes"
 exhausting: False
 touching: False
 scalable: False